-Until recently, your only choice was to purchase real estate if you wanted to become a resident of Greece.
+Until recently your only choice was to purchase Greek property if you wanted to become a resident of Greece.

-Yet, seeing how foreign investors often prefer to invest in financial instruments other than real estate investments, Greece introduced seven more investment options at the end of 2019.
+Seeing how foreign investors often prefer to invest in financial instruments rather than property investments, Greece introduced seven more investment options at the end of 2019.

 These are especially convenient since Greece has no physical residence requirement and a hands-off approach appeals to a number of investors.

 Here are the seven new ways you can invest in Greece to get its residence:

 1. Put €400,000 into a real estate investment company that buys exclusively Greek properties (or buy its shares through a share-capital scheme)